 Which shampoo do you use for your hair type?
 What makes this shampoo special?
 Indeed, gone are the days when a one-fits-all shampoo would be useful for the entire family.
 Instead, as the shampoo evolution took place, so did the number of options.
 Now, we have dozens of alternatives on which shampoo to use for different purposes.
 Still, these choices boil down to ten main categories.
 Each of these categories targets a particular client base.
 Let’s check them out next: –

 A clarifying shampoo uses dense surfactants.
 It helps in deep cleaning the hair.
 Due to its thoroughness, it is not your everyday use shampoo.
 It can strip your hair of its natural oils and end up irritating the scalp and damaging your hair.
-Instead, you should opt for it only when you have a massive build-up of dirt and products on your hair over time.
+Instead, it would be best if you opted for it only when you have a massive build-up of dirt and products on your hair over time.
 Hence, use it only after using silicon products, heavy conditioners, and hair sprays a lot.
 Most clarifying shampoos use sulfate surfactants as their active agents.

 Do you like washing your hair with shampoo daily?
-Then, you need an everyday shampoo that uses mild surfactants.
+Then, it would be best if you had an everyday shampoo that uses mild surfactants.
 Unlike clarifying shampoos, everyday ones will not strip your hair of any oil.
 Instead, it washes it enough to be clean.
 The regular everyday shampoo includes those ideal for babies.
 Hence, use this shampoo if you have a low tolerance to sebum or enjoy shampooing your hair daily.
 Plus, opt for it whenever you feel that washing your hair with water only is unhygienic.

 Oily Hair Shampoo